Hanoi to Ha Giang loop

 4. Halong - Lan Ha Bay one day from Cat Ba

-5. Halong - Lan Ha Bay one day from Hanoi
+5. Halong - Lan Ha Bay full-day from Hanoi

 6. Halong - Lan Ha Bay one day from Tuan Chau